G20 vows to calibrate pace of interest rate hikes, avoid spillovers | Business

 - Indonesia

-Leaders of the Group of 20 (G2) major economies said on Wednesday their central banks will continue to calibrate the pace of monetary policy tightening, while being mindful of the need to limit "cross-country spillovers."
+Leaders of the world's biggest economies agreed to pace their interest rate hikes carefully to avoid spillovers and warned of "increased volatility" in currency moves, a sea change from last year's focus on mending the scars of the COVID-19 pandemic.
+In a leaders' declaration signed on Wednesday, the Group of 20 (G20) members said the world economy was facing "unparalleled multidimensional crises" ranging from the war in Ukraine to a surge in inflation, which are forcing many central banks to tighten monetary policy.

-In a leaders' declaration, the G20 members also reaffirmed their commitment to avoid excessive exchange-rate volatility while recognising that "many currencies have moved significantly" this year.
-"G20 central banks ... are closely monitoring the impact of price pressures on inflation expectations and will continue to appropriately calibrate the pace of monetary policy tightening in a data-dependent and clearly communicated manner," the statement said.
+"G20 central banks ... are closely monitoring the impact of price pressures on inflation expectations and will continue to appropriately calibrate the pace of monetary policy tightening in a data-dependent and clearly communicated manner," said the statement signed after a two-day G20 summit held in Bali.
+The central banks will also be mindful of the need to limit spillovers, the statement added, in a nod to emerging economies' concerns about the potential for huge capital outflows if aggressive U.S. rate hikes continue.

-The central banks will also be mindful of the need to limit spillovers, it added in a nod to concern among emerging economies over the impact aggressive U.S. rate hikes could have on their markets.
-"Central bank independence is crucial to achieving these goals and buttressing monetary policy credibility," it said.
+"Central bank independence is crucial to achieving these goals and buttressing monetary policy credibility," it added.
+The emphasis on the need to fight inflation contrasted with the G20 statement last year, which said central banks must avoid overreacting to transitory rises in inflation.

+The G20 leaders also called for "temporary and targeted" fiscal spending to low-income households which are particularly vulnerable to rising living costs.
+Last year, the leaders warned against any premature withdrawal of support to ensure the global recovery remained intact.
+The shift in tone underscores the rapid change in the global environment and policymakers' priorities, caused in large part by Russia's invasion of Ukraine in February.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)